So, you’re worried about those bald spots and the beautiful fur slipping off your chinchilla?

 So, My Chinchilla Had a Fur Slip.
 Do Chinchillas Hair Grow Back?

 After a few weeks or even months, you shouldn’t notice the bald spot anymore and your chinchilla should look back to showcase form.

 Ringworm and Dermatophytosis

 If your chinchilla has dry skin or fur or lives in a dry environment, ringworm can survive several years on your chinchilla and cause hair loss.

 This is why I make sure to always keep my chinchilla’s room and living area at ideal temperatures.

 If your chinchilla is around other pets such as dogs that may have fleas, it is possible that these travel onto your chinchilla.

 It’s actually one of the few times I recommend brushing your chinchilla to help get a better look into the fur and to search for flea dust or grime.

-If you believe this may be the scenario, you need to consider making an appointment with your vet to double check.
-Better safe than sorry in these situations.
+If you believe this may be the scenario, you need to consider making an appointment with your vet to double-check.

 Your Chinchilla Is Doing It to Themselves

 One possibility we have not covered is your furry friend self-destructing their own beautiful fur coats.

 Although a chinchilla can technically bite or chew off their fur anywhere on the body, this location is the most common that you will see in most circumstances.

 In most circumstances, reducing the stress factors or adjusting the environment to become more chinchilla friendly should do wonders toward solving the problem for you.

 Do I Need to Do Anything Special If My Chinchilla Has A Fur Slip?

-No, not at all.
 The only time you should contact a vet or have a deep concern about the hair loss on your chinchilla is if you have no knowledge of the potential cause or your chinchilla is displaying other odd behaviors that could indicate an illness that’s more serious.